StayLight16/ReadMeGenerator/README.md

 # ReadMe Generator

-ReadMe Generator we were assigned to build had to meet the following criteria:
+We were assigned to meet the following criteria for ReadMe Generator:

 # Acceptance Criteria